• facebook

 Read time 4 minutes

-Occasionally, when attempting to mount a mailbox store or public folder store within Microsoft Exchange Server 2000 or 2003, you may encounter an error message displayed on your computer screen.
+Sometimes, during the process of mounting a mailbox store or public folder store in MS Exchange Server 2000 or 2003, following error message appears on your computer screen:

 An internal processing error has occurred.
 Try restarting the Exchange System Manager or the Microsoft Exchange Information Store service, or both.